Beetroot Farming in Kenya: Common Asked Questions on Beetroot Farming.

 What post-harvest activities should I follow for my beetroot to last longer?

-After harvesting beetroots, trim the tops, leaving about an inch of the stem.
-Wash the beetroots thoroughly to remove soil.
+After harvesting beetroots, trim the tops to prevent moisture loss leaving about an inch of the stem.
+Wash the beetroots thoroughly to remove soil and then grade them according to size and quality.
 Store them in a cool, dark place with proper ventilation to prevent moisture buildup, which can lead to rot.
-Properly stored beets can last for several weeks.
+Properly stored beets can last for several weeks without refrigeration and several months under refrigeration.

 How can I market my beetroot produce in Kenya?

-Research local market trends and establish connections with markets, supermarkets, and restaurants.
-Consider getting an organic certification to enable you to tap in to the growing market for organic produce.
+Beetroot has a steady market in Kenya, particularly in urban areas and supermarkets.
+The crop can be sold fresh, processed into juices, or dried for powder.
+When marketing, research local market trends and establish connections with markets, supermarkets, and restaurants.
+Consider getting an organic certification to enable you to tap into the growing market for organic produce.

 Also Read: Lemon Farming in Kenya.
 A Guide to Planting and Market Opportunities.